andwn/cave-story-md/.github/CONTRIBUTING.md

 The Mega Drive does not draw bitmaps.
 It draws 8x8 tiles that use one of 4 available palettes.
-When adjusting an image in the `res/` folder make sure it stays in "indexed color" mode, and also that the order of the colors does not change.
+When adjusting an image in the `res/` folder make sure it stays in "indexed color" mode, and also that the order of the colors don't change.

 ### Translations